-- the Council's debt and investment projections; - limits to the Council's borrowing activity; - Information on the economic climate and expected movement in interest rates; - the Council's borrowing, debt and investment strategies; - treasury performance indicators; - specific limits on treasury activities; and - policy on ethical investments.
+- the Council's debt and investment projections

+- limits to the Council's borrowing activity

+- Information on the economic climate and expected movement in interest rates

+- the Council's borrowing, debt and investment strategies

+- treasury performance indicators

+- specific limits on treasury activities

+- policy on ethical investments.

 Any new borrowing increases the Council's overall liabilities that will need to be repaid in the future.
 This generates a greater financial risk to the Council's two main Funds as the value of borrowing increases as additional borrowing increases the level of interest and principal repayment costs that it will incur each year.
 This is currently increasing due to previous investment decisions of the Council linked to the Councils priorities as described earlier in this document.
-The updated 2020/21 Treasury Management Strategy indicated that the Council could generate a borrowing liability of £647.972m and ongoing fixed costs of over £19m per annum by 2021/2022 and increasing over time in line with planned capital spend (split between General Fund and HRA).
+The updated 2022/23 Treasury Management Strategy indicated that the Council is likely to generate a borrowing liability of £809.033m and ongoing fixed costs of approximately £25m per annum by 2023/2024 and increasing over time in line with planned capital spend (split between General Fund and HRA).